-Riverside Dog Bite Attorneys
+Riverside Dog Bite Injury Attorneys

 In California, owners can be held financially responsible for injuries their pets cause.
-It is important that dog bite victims obtain information about their legal rights and options.

 Under California's strict liability statute, dog owners can be held liable for injuries caused by their pets regardless of whether the animal has attacked before or regardless of whether the dog's owner knew of its prior viciousness.

 The follow injuries can be caused from dog bite accidents: